net-lisias-ksp/KAX/README.md

 		- expansions must be in keeping with the tone of the mod
 		- it must be vaguely (as much as possible) stockalike.

+This project aims to preserve the stock a like compatibility and versatility  of these parts, and any subsequent parts will be designed with that in mind.
+The goal is that any new part will blend seamlessly with the current parts and add to rather than detract from the mods functionality.

 ## Installation

 Detailed installation instructions are now on its own file (see the [In a Hurry](#in-a-hurry) section) and on the distribution file.

+Powered by Firespitter, special thanks to Snjo for his plugin and continued support!

 ### License